GeneralBots/botbook/src/09-tools/mcp-format.md

 ## Summary

 The MCP format provides a structured way to expose BASIC scripts as callable tools for LLMs.
-By generating MCP-compatible definitions, BotServer enables seamless tool discovery and invocation within conversational flows.
+By generating MCP-compatible definitions, botserver enables seamless tool discovery and invocation within conversational flows.